openethereum/openethereum.github.io/"PV64"-Warp-Sync.md

 The downloaded data is checked to make sure (a) the root is as the partial header chain dictates and (b) X random samplings of the headerchain result in good PoW data (X == total blocks / 50) (c) Y random walks result in all hashes being found (Y = 1000?).

 The receipts/blocks are downloaded in a second phase and inserted into the database; receipts are checked against the blocks referencing them; blocks are checked against the header chain.

+Following this, the remaining blocks are downloaded as per PV63.